anticoders/fake-words/README.md

-Notes for updating to Meteor 0.9.0
+Notes for updating to Meteor 1.3.3
 ----------------------------------

-This package is now called `anti:fake`.
+This package is now called `muqube:fake`.